 Or, let’s imagine your business is selling subscription software and your cloud services provider suffers an outage.

 In this case, you can get ahead of the fallout by getting your social media customer service team to announce the issue on all appropriate social channels, keeping your clients informed with regular updates.
-This will reduce the number of customer complaints your support team has to deal with and underline your commitment to good customer communication.
+This will reduce the number of customer complaints your support team has to deal with and underline your commitment to high-quality customer communication.

-CSM vs CRM: What’s the difference?
+CSM vs CRM:

 At this point, you may be wondering whether customer service management is the same thing as customer relationship management.
 In fact, they’re not quite identical, even though there is some overlap between the two.